 Answer: No, there may be a small reduction in transmission

 There is no evidence that Sinovac prevents the transmission of the SARS-Cov-2 virus.
 There is a possibility of a small reduction in transmission although the evidence for reduction is transmission is better for the mRNA vaccines.
 The impact of transmission is also less for the newer variants.

-Is Sinovac effective against the Delta Variant?
+Is Sinovac effective against the Omicron Variant?

 Can children have Sinovac?

 In Hong Kong, Sinovac has recently been approved for Children over 3 years of age.
 In the first instance Sinovac will be offered to Children aged 12-17 years.
 Sinovac has been given to children and adolescents in China and other countries with no reported increase in side effects.
 However, Sinovac contains Aluminium Hydroxide as an adjuvant and as yet there have been no large peer-reviewed trials of safety in children.